beeldengeluid/extending-peertube/_posts/2021-07-06-importing-videos-with-the-api.md

 * a title for the video (between 3 and 120 characters)
 * a channel ID that will contain the video (number 1 or higher)

-There are a lot of other optional data fields you can set and in this post we will show how we imported videos in bulk with their metadata.
+There are a lot of other optional data fields you can set and in this article we will show how we imported videos in bulk with their metadata.

 <!--more-->